 Dharmakaya is the seamlessness of life, that before words reality where you feel an intimacy with what is, here and now, with the universe.
 In the koans we see references: Original Face, True Person of No-Rank or with Jesus, “Before Abraham, I am.”
 Before you think about it, before you have a like or dislike, or before any plan you might devise to get it, it already is.
 But, the deal is, mostly we don’t notice it.
 We sense ourselves to be distant from life, cut off from the Source.
 Therein is our suffering, this is what we seek to improve as if there were a problem, as if there was something we could do to improve our lives.So, Zhaozhou notices this in his student, he notices the that the student has an idea about dharmakaya, the universe as distant from his life now, and simply asks, “What do you dislike that you would ask me that?
 How do you see yourself as separate from life?

 We often think of our lives as distant from where we are now, that there is a more perfect life, if only I could achieve it -- meditate more, eat less, exercise every day.
 We think it is about being somewhere else as we careen into a future of our imagining.
 The problem?
 The horizon will always recede upon approach.
-And in our pursuit of the distant and far off, we will miss what is here with us now.
+We will miss what is here with us now.

 And this is the reason, I have no “why” to my practice.
 There is no distant more perfect David out there.
-In my becoming there is not someone different to become.
 To be here is enough -- whatever I am doing: washing the dishes, speaking to a group of people, laying in bed at night wondering why I am awake.
 And Oh, yes, I can sit quietly on my cushion with my koan and meditate.
 That is life too.

 And that is Zhaozhou’s perspective on things: you have what you need, right here in this very moment.
 No need to be searching far from home -- it is right here.
 Zhaozhou’s contemporary, Linji, said it like this, “There is nothing I dislike.”